rackerlabs/docs-cloud-block-storage/rst/dev-guide/index.rst

 - For details about API resources, operations, requests and responses, see the :ref:`API reference <api-reference>`.
 - For service release notes, see the :ref:`Release Notes <release-notes>`.
-- For instructions on quickly getting started, see the :ref:`Getting Started Guide <getting-started>`.
+- For instructions about some basic operations to quickly get started, see the :ref:`Getting Started Guide <getting-started>`.

 .. toctree:: :hidden: